OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 _Every Pull Request matters.
 With enough of these contributions, the open source code on GitHub gets cleaner, easier to work with, reuse and extend.
 Small improvements, added up, will make a difference._

-# How do we reward participation?
+# What's the reward for participation?

 If you participate in this initiative you get rewarded with: